vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 fingers, close-and-hold with specific fingers excluded) across two days to alternating between three protocols (those two and attempt to close 200 lb) across three days.

+### Update on 2025-08-13 (written retroactively on 2025-10-18)

+I updated the 200 lb protocol to not just closing as much as possible but also trying to hold at the maximum for as long as possible, and started recording how long I had been able to hold.

+### Update on 2025-10-18

+I documented the updated current state of things for the 200 lb protocol (there are no meaningful changes to my performance for the other protocols).